Make Your Flag Football Plays Personal…

 However, here is another way to communicate with your young flag footballers quickly and efficiently.
 Make your flag football plays personal.
 Use your players initials or jersey numbers whenever possible on your drawings.

 Use the FirstDown PlayBook text function to put notes right on your drawings.
 This way you can color code your plays and notes specifically for the players on that particular play.

-It’s also a good idea to email your plays/playbooks to your parents ahead of time.
+It’s also a good idea to email your flag football plays/playbooks to your parents ahead of time.
 The parents may actually have time to help you teach the play before your players even hit the field.